Configure your MCP server

 Connecting your SonarQube MCP Server with your SonarQube Cloud US instance requires the use of common variable, defined as `SONARQUBE_URL=https://sonarqube.us` in your configuration file.
 See the [#common-variables](https://docs.sonarsource.com/sonarqube-mcp-server/environment-variables#common-variables "mention") table for details about the parameter.

-Where possible, each of the code samples given in the [#mcp-server-setup-in-your-ide](https://docs.sonarsource.com/sonarqube-mcp-server/quickstart-guide#mcp-server-setup-in-your-ide "mention") quickstart guides will include an example to configure SONARQUBE\_URL when connecting to a SonarQube Cloud organization in the US region.
+Where possible, each of the code samples given in the [IDE and CLI quickstart guides](https://docs.sonarsource.com/sonarqube-mcp-server/quickstart-guide#set-up-in-your-ide) will include an example to configure SONARQUBE\_URL when connecting to a SonarQube Cloud organization in the US region.

-For full details about SonarQube Cloud accounts hosted in the US region, see the [Getting started in the US region](https://app.gitbook.com/s/B4UT2GNiZKjtxFtcFAL7/getting-started/getting-started-in-us-region "mention") page.
+For more detail about SonarQube Cloud accounts hosted in the US region, see the [Getting started in the US region](https://app.gitbook.com/s/B4UT2GNiZKjtxFtcFAL7/getting-started/getting-started-in-us-region "mention") page.

 ### MCP Server in SonarQube Cloud